rmsk2/f256_reset/README.md

 if you use the BASIC help system.
 After having set the block number to a suitable value you also have to check that the variable `PORT` references the COM port used by `FoenixMgr` on your system.
 Finally you can issue the command `make flash` to build and store the program in onboard flash in one go.
-You can use `make clean` to delete all file which are created during the build process.
+You can use `make clean` to delete all files which are created during the build process.

 The name of the KUP is specified in line 14 of `flashloader.asm`.
 It currently is set to `reset`.
 You could change it to `sys64738` for the total retro experience.